skilesare/immortality/a_fresh_start/README.md

 II.
 A philosophy

 Though I am not a scientist, this work will take a scientific tone.
-I hope to point us toward a world view where the generalizations I propose can be proven out by those better trained in the scientific arts who have more time availible to them.
+I hope to point us toward a world view where the generalizations I propose can be proven out by those better trained in the scientific arts who have more time available to them.
 This leaves me with the solemn reality that this is a work of philosophy and that many of the generalizations I make will be proven scientifically unsound.
 If they are, my hope is that they, at least, point in the right vector of the real and can be corrected by those wiser than I am.

 III.
 The great economies